savoirtech/hecate/README.md

 }
 ```

-And a DAO to utilize the Java
+And a DAO to utilize the Java Object.

 ```Java
 public class SegmentPersistenceTest {